Matthew Wright (presenter): The Wright Stuff

 Wright left the Daily Mirror in 2000 to pursue a television career and launch the website mykindaplace.com.
 He was chosen to front Channel 5's daily topical discussion series The Wright Stuff, which started broadcasting in September 2000.
 Wright originally co-presented the series with panellists James O'Brien and Kate Silverton.
 After a couple of years, O'Brien and Silverton were replaced by a new panel every week and the series began attracting celebrities to guest on the panel every day.

 In 2002, Wright named John Leslie live on air as the television presenter being linked to the alleged rape of Ulrika Jonsson.
 Wright subsequently said he could not remember saying Leslie's name during the show.
-In a Sky 1 show, John Leslie: My Year of Hell, Wright offered John Leslie an apology.
+In a Sky 1 show, John Leslie: My Year of Hell, Wright offered Leslie an apology.
 Leslie confirmed he would not sue Wright, saying: "I think he just made a really big mistake and unfortunately I was the one paying the price."

 In October 2011, Wright asked male viewers of The Wright Stuff if they would have sex with Amanda Knox, who had just been acquitted of the murder of Meredith Kercher.
 Wright introduced a debate on Knox's future with an on-screen caption headed "Foxy Knoxy: Would Ya?" and told viewers: "She's entirely innocent.
 She's also undeniably fit and loves wild sex.
 Or did.
 So if you were a guy who'd met her in a bar and she invited you back to hers, would you go?"
 Wright apologised for the segment the following day, stating: "While I'm not going to apologise for discussing Amanda Knox's future after all the terrible things the media has said about her these past four years, I do want to say sorry for the way I framed the debate.
 The on-screen title was wrong, no doubt about it."

-In December 2011, during a discussion on his show of the murder of Scottish teenager Liam Aitchison, Wright said in a mock Scottish accent "There's been another murder!", a reference to the television series Taggart.
+In December 2011, during a discussion on his show about the murder of Scottish teenager Liam Aitchison, Wright said in a mock Scottish accent: "There's been another murder!", a reference to the television series Taggart.
 This led to more than 2,000 viewer complaints and an investigation by regulator Ofcom.
 This edition of The Wright Stuff resulted in more complaints being made to Ofcom than any other programme in 2011.
 Wright personally wrote to Aitchison's family by way of apology.

 Wright announced on 1 May 2018 that he was to leave The Wright Stuff after 18 years.
 Wright's last show was broadcast on 14 June 2018, and various guest presenters took turns at presenting throughout the forthcoming summer.
 The show has continued with Jeremy Vine hosting Jeremy Vine.